MARY-MINU-MICHAEL/DATA_ANALYSIS_PORTFOLIO/README.md

 **Programming Language**:Python

-**Description**: Using the python imaging library the image of aflower is converted to various forms like grayscale image, blurred image etc.
+**Description**: Using the python imaging library image of a flower is converted to various forms like grayscale image, blurred image etc.

 **Skills**:Python imaging library(PIL),Python